G4 (American TV network): History

-Original
+2002-2014: Original

 Launch

 G4 was launched on April 24, 2002, under the ownership of Comcast.
 The initial concept was to create a service similar to rival TechTV but targeted at 12-to-34-year-olds, an elusive demographic.
 The channel was soft launched with a week-long series of Pong matches.
 It was initially available to three million Comcast subscribers, and offered 13 half-hour programs.

 G4 was created and originally led by Charles Hirschhorn, a former president of Walt Disney Television and Television Animation.
 He expected video game creators themselves to eventually produce programming for the channel.
 He envisioned that G4 could follow in the footsteps of MTV, which provided music video producers with a venue for non-traditional television programming.
 Hirschhorn intended G4 to become a vehicle for unconventional advertising.
 In 2002, G4 offered advertisers wide latitude to place their products on G4's programs, and even allowed their commercials to appear as if they were a part of the program.
 G4 offered what was called a "2 minute unit", which was an advertising package played as if it were part of a G4 program that was long enough to run an entire movie trailer.
 G4 offered to sell the right to have a game showcased on the show Pulse.